fahidjavid/doc-test/docs/customization.md

 There are various options available to modify styles in this theme.

-1. Go to **Customzier > Additional** CSS and add styles there.
+1. Go to **Customzier > Additional CSS** and add styles there.

     ![img](img/customization-01.png)

 2. If you want to add styles in theme CSS file, it is recommended that you use child theme's **child-custom.css** file.
+So it's safe even if you update the parent theme in future.

     ![img](img/customization-02.png)